AVAILABLE OUTSIDE OF SOUTH AFRICA FROM THE AFRICAN BOOKS COLLECTIVE.

 Unflinching and meditative, the collection tracks the journeys, migrations and maturations of peoples, families and the self, all the while deftly innovating with form, language and style – ultimately marking Simon out as one of South Africa's most unexpectedly excellent poetic debutantes.

-Francine Simon was born in Durban in 1990 to Indian Catholic parents.
-Her poems have been published widely in South African literary journals, such as New Contrast, New Coin, Aerodrome and Type/Cast, as well as three volumes of the Sol Plaatje European Union Poetry Award Anthology.
+Francine Simon was born in Durban in 1990 to South African Indian Catholic parents.
+Her poetry, which has been published in South African and international literary journals, received the DALRO Poetry Prize in 2016.